MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Import-Module.md

 `Import-Module` uses the CIM session connection to import modules from the remote computer into the current session.
-When you use the commands from the imported module in the current session, the commands actually run on the remote computer.
+When you use the commands from the imported module in the current session, the commands run on the remote computer.

 You can use this parameter to import modules from computers and devices that aren't running the Windows operating system, and Windows computers that have PowerShell, but don't have PowerShell